 If you’ve been involved in a minor car accident, you’re probably wondering how much you can expect to receive in a settlement — especially if you incurred medical bills and vehicle damage.
 Even if your accident was relatively minor and straightforward, there are various factors that need to be considered before a settlement can be reached.
-Here’s what you need to know, and how a car accident lawyer can help recover the compensation you deserve.
+Here’s what you need to know, and how a car accident lawyer can help recover the compensation you deserve, whether you are in McAllen, Pharr, Mission, Weslaco, or elsewhere in Texas when the accident occurs.

 Key Factors That Determine a Car Accident Settlement